Many of you have asked what a work-at-home schedule looks like while homeschooling 2 kids bilingually.

 This block is for free play indoors or outside.

 - If the weather is nice, I try to take them hiking, ride scooters, or play soccer so they get lots of energy out.
-(We’ll still figuring out an empty place to go where we can still be careful about social distancing and minimizing infection risk.)
-When they get home, they put their clothes in the hamper and shower right away to minimize bringing germs into the house.
+(We’re cautious about finding empty places where we can be careful about social distancing to minimize infection risk.)
+When we get home, clothes go straight in the hamper.
+We shower immediately to prevent bringing germs into the house.

 - Then they are expected to clean up everything.
-I remind them that if they want the privilege of these things, they must store it away neatly.
+I remind them that if they want the privilege of these things, they must put things back where they came from.

 Block 4: 5pm-9pm 晚上 (Wǎnshàng / EVENING)